Hua-Zhou/JSM2018-CE18C/README.md

 ## Getting started

-There are several ways to follow the lectures, most of which are prepared as Jupyter notebooks.
+There are several ways run Jupyter notebooks in this course.

-### Run Jupyter notebooks in a server
+### Run Jupyter notebooks on the dedicated server

 The **easiest** way is to run Jupyter notebooks on a server dedicated to this course.